mkrzywda/MKKnowledgeGraph/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/mkrzywda/MKKnowledgeGraph?style=social)
 ![GitHub](https://img.shields.io/github/license/mkrzywda/MKKnowledgeGraph?style=flat-square)
 ![GitHub Release Date](https://img.shields.io/github/release-date/mkrzywda/MKKnowledgeGraph)
 # What means MK Knowledge Graph

 ![Logo](MK_KnowledgeGraph_Logo.png)

 Hello!

 My name is [Maciej Krzywda](https://github.com/mkrzywda).
-I created this repository to share a weekly set of links that I found valuable and inspiring.
+I created this repository to share a monthly set of links that I found valuable and inspiring.
 I hope that you'll like it!

 I looked for the best name for space in which I like work and do research.
 Databases, Graph Algorithms and broadly understood Artificial Intelligence crossing with functional programming like Haskell is a topics in which I work daily.
 So, Graphs which is the most humanity data structure (because shows connection between nodes which representate area in which I working) make the big Knowleadge Graph, so I think this is a the best name which I can think up :smile: